Deconvolution of arbitrary distribution functions and densities: Convergence of the deconvolution function

-\section{Convergence of the Deconvolution Function}
+\section{Convergence of the deconvolution function}

-We already mentioned, since the deconvolution function is associated with a signed measure, that the convergence of the corresponding Fourier-Stieltjes transform is insufficient to conclude the convergence of $\mathfrak{D}(\cdot,m)$ to $F_X$.
-Therefore, the present paragraph is dedicated to the convergence behaviour of the deconvolution function and its possibly existing density.
-In view of the vast field of c.fs., we do not confine to certain types of distributions but try to cover as many as possible.
-For our study, we resort to the Fourier integrals that were provided in \S\ref{SecFourierIntDecFct}.
-Regarding $\mathfrak{D}(\cdot,m)$, for convenience, we consider the integral from Corollary \ref{IntegraldarstBiasDm}, due to its dependence on merely a single local parameter, at the cost of the mild integrability assumption (\ref{IntCondPhiBareps}).
-Yet, it is straightforward to transfer our subsequent findings to the increments (\ref{IncrementDm}). \\ A first inspection of the bias integrals already suggests that the convergence of the deconvolution function essentially depends on the involved c.fs..
-Roughly speaking, one can distinguish between the integral being absolutely and uniformly convergent with respect to $T> 0$ or existing merely as a limit of a sequence of integrals.
-We begin with the first case, in which a strong kind of convergence is easy to verify.
+We already mentioned, since the deconvolution function is associated with a signed measure, that the convergence of the corresponding Fourier-Stieltjes transform is insufficient to conclude the convergence of $\mathfrak{D}(\cdot,m)$ to $F_\chi$.
+Therefore, in the present paragraph we study the convergence behaviour of the deconvolution function and its possibly existing density, for which we deploy the Fourier integrals from \S\ref{SecFourierIntDecFct}.
+A first inspection of these integrals suggests that convergence properties essentially depend on the involved c.fs..
+Roughly speaking, one can distinguish between the integral being absolutely and uniformly convergent with respect to $T> 0$ or existing merely as the limit of a sequence of integrals.
+In the first case, it is easy to verify a strong kind of convergence.